 The ‘My house is safe’ project was designed to improve access to important crime prevention information for Wyndham residents from culturally and linguistically diverse (CALD) backgrounds.

-The project was led by Wyndham Community and Education Centre (WCEC), who has a long history working in the community and providing information and services to those from non-English speaking backgrounds.
+The project was led by Wyndham Community and Education Centre (WCEC).
+WCEC have a long history working in the community and providing information and services to those from non-English speaking backgrounds.

 Crime statistics for Wyndham showed an average of five burglaries every day for the 2017 calendar year.
 WCEC consulted with Victoria Police at the beginning of the project who indicated that residential burglary was a key focus in the local area.
 WCEC then set out to create a resource specifically for CALD communities to assist them with improving safety in their homes.